210329-UTA-SH-UiPath/project-pizzabox/README.md

 + should be able to access the application
 + should be able to view an options menu for order history and sales report
 + should be able to select an option
++ if option for store orders
+  + should be able to view order history
-+ select options for all store orders and orders associated to a user (filtering)
++ if option for store orders by customer (filtering)
+  + should be able to view order history for a customer
-+ if sales
++ if option for sales report
-+ see pizza type, count, revenue by week or by month
+  + should be able to view revenue by week (inlcuding pizza type and count per type)
+  + should be able to view revenue by month (including pizza type and count per type)

-> the goal is to try to complete as many reqs as you can in the time alloted. :)
+__the goal is to try to complete as many requirements as you can in the time alloted (absolutely no burnout). 😊__